Is the VisBlue Battery Solution Flammable?

-We get this question a lot, and it is a fair question, when discussing batteries.
+We often receive this question, and it is a fair question, when discussing batteries.
 However, the comfort and safety of our customers are essential to VisBlue.

 Our battery consists of a vanadium-based solution containing water and sulphuric acid.
 Most of the solution is water, which means that even in the event of short-circuiting, intense heat or high pressure, the battery is non-flammable.
 The battery will deduce some amount of heat, although not above a level that is safe to touch.

-Additionally, it should be mentioned that the VisBlue battery does not deduce any gas.
+Additionally, it should be mentioned that the VisBlue Battery Solution does not deduce any gas.
 In the event of a leak, spillage will not cause toxic effect to the ambient atmosphere.
 However, the solution is a corrosive substance containing sulphuric acid and vanadium.
-It is therefore, inadvisable to get in contact with the fluid.
+It is therefore, inadvisable to get into contact with the fluid.

 VisBlue’s main office is located in Aarhus, Denmark, where we also have our production and development facilities.
 In Aarhus, VisBlue has close connections to the University of Aarhus, in order for us to continuously improve the chemical solution, the membrane and the bipolar plates.